sguox002/leetcode/leetcode-all.md

 ->>

 ### shortest distance problem
-dijkstra: using priority_queue, src node to all other nodes with non-negative weight.
+dijkstra: using priority_queue, src node to all other nodes with non-negative weight (similar to bfs with visited array to terminate when reach the target).
 bellman-ford: using all nodes and edges, src node to all other nodes, can dealing with negative weight.
 floyd-warshal: find all pair node shortest distance using dp.